GoogleCloudDataproc/initialization-actions/spark-nlp/README.md

 You can use this initialization action to create a new Cloud Dataproc cluster with spark-nlp version 2.0.8 installed:

 1. Use the `gcloud` command to create a new cluster with this initialization action.
-The following command will create a new cluster named `<CLUSTER_NAME>`.
+The following command will create a new cluster named `my_cluster`:

     ```bash
     gcloud dataproc clusters create my_cluster \